 Broadening the Curriculum

-In addition to the national curriculum areas taught, students have opportunities to study healthy living and healthy lifestyles, money management and careers (You can find out more about our careers information here).
+In addition to the national curriculum areas taught, students have opportunities to study an extensive PSHE programme focusing on personal development including wellbeing, money management and careers (You can find out more about our careers information here) and RSE.
 Through work in tutor groups and assemblies they engage with a wide range of topics, from anti-bullying, mental health, charity work, democracy in action and British values (For more information about our British Values curriculum click here).).

 Enhancing the Curriculum